learn-the-web/topics/javascript-effects.md

 }
 ```

-In our Javascript all we have to do is assign the appropriate class to the element:
+In our JavaScript all we have to do is assign the appropriate class to the element:

 ```js
 var $box = $('.box');